 DURKEE SPICE FACTORY

-Established by Eugene R. Durkee in 1851, the Durkee Company is a manufacturer of spices, condiments and grocers’ specialties.
+Established by Eugene R. Durkee in 1851, the Durkee Company is a manufacturer of spices, condiments and grocers’ specialties, which is still in business today.
 They relocated from Hudson Square in Manhattan to Elmhurst in 1917, when they built this four-story industrial structure as their new mustard and spice factory.
-News of this move were met with opposition from the community, who wanted to preserve the residential use of the neighborhood.
-As a way to mitigate this negative reception, when announcing the purchase of the property from the Cord Meyer Company, Durkee stated that the factory would be surrounded by lawns and flower beds, and it would be an ornament to the community.
-Durkee was the largest factory and the largest employer in Elmhurst with over 300 employees, mostly women.
+News of this move was met with opposition from the community, who wanted to preserve the residential use of the neighborhood.
+As a way to mitigate this negative reception, when announcing the purchase of the property from the Cord Meyer Company, Durkee stated that the factory would be surrounded by lawns and flower beds, and it would be a boon to the community.
+Durkee became the largest factory and employer in Elmhurst with over 300 employees, mostly women.